duncanbradley/thesis/reproducibility.md

 *Nüst et al., 2017* - introduce the notion of Executable Research Compendia, providing data, code, computational environment, and interface.
 The concept is that this is ‘self-contained’.
 This follows the development of Research Compendia (Gentleman and Lang, 2007), which focused on providing data and analysis code, and use of dynamic documents.
 Executable Research Compendia are a way of packaging research resources/output.
 Because of each researcher’s unique specialisms and preferences, there are roughly the same number computational environments as researchers.
 Package managers allow for automatic recording of many dependencies, but not the development environment itself.
 Sharing is not sufficient becuase what is shared must be comprehensible.
 Key the the notion of Executable Research Compendia is being providing a ‘one-click’ functionality that indicates successful reproduction of all computational processes, resulting in an exact correspondence between generated and reported results.
 However, perfect reproducibility only indicates that computational processes run as expected, not that the conclusions of the research independently valid.
 Docker cannot be used in conjuction with proprietary software.

 *Jiménez et al., 2017* - Open Source Software does not place limits on who may examine, adapt and extend the underlying code.
 Therefore, it provides many opportunities for bettering the use of software for research.
 Exposing work through public sharing can engender trust, promote collaboration, build upon existing work.
 Licences provide clear statement for third parties, ensuring that use is appropriate and contributes to longevity.
-Original context for FAIR was data, whereas Open Source Software is concerned with software, but they have many similarities.
+Original context for FAIR was data, whereas Open Source Software is concerned with software, but they have many similarities (see also Lamprecht et al., 2020).

 *Smith et al., 2016* - citations of software should be considered equally important as citations of research.
 The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
 Methods for identifying citations should be persistent and unique to the software.